Grahp/Steno-Glossary/README.md

   - For example, `-G/-R` is not a chord, it is an [**outline**](#outline) made up of 2 [**strokes**](#stroke), each made up of 1 chord.
 - Chords can be composed.
 Composing 2 chords results in a [**stroke**](#stroke) with the set of [**keys**](#key) in the first chord, and [**keys**](#key) in the second chord.
 - Chords and strokes look identical in [**raw steno form**](#raw-steno).
 The [**stroke**](#stroke) `TPH-` and the chord `TPH-` appear the same, but they may be different.
+- An example chord might be `TPH-`, which represents the starting `n-` sound.

 Verb